This document is a step-by-step guide for connecting to a MySQL database within BrightGauge.

 Step 2 - Download and Install BrightGauge Agent

 You’ll need to download and configure the BrightGauge Agent.
-The link to download the BrightGauge Agent is on this screen (Item "A" above).
-Documentation to help setup configure the BrightGauge Agent can be found here.
+Click Download to download the agent.
+Documentation to help set up configure the BrightGauge Agent can be found here.
 Make sure to install the BrightGauge agent on a machine somewhere within the same network as your mySQL database.
-If you have issues, there are some known issues here or email email@example.com.
-If you want to limit the firewall exception to inquiries from our IP addresses, you can see them above item "B" in the image above (blurred out here, login to see the addresses).
+If you have issues, view the known issues here or contact Support by selecting Help > Open a Ticket from the top menu bar.

 Note: Please make sure that your database password consists of only alphanumeric characters (A-Z or 1-9).